agiess/PREN-TIS/README.md

 The algorithm carries out the following steps:

-1) Convert the bam file to a sam file
+1) Convert the bam file to a sam file.

-2) Calculate values for features at all potential translation sites (TIS), for all genes in the gtf file
+2) Calculate values for features at all potential translation sites (TIS), for all genes in the gtf file.

-3) Select positive and negative examples for model training
+3) Select positive and negative examples for model training.

-4) Define training and testing sets
+4) Define training and testing sets.
-   Feature selection with a glm using the training set.
-Alpha and lambda values are tuned with 10 fold cross validation Randomforest model training using the training set and the selected features.
-Number of trees tuned with 10 fold cross validation
+   Select features with a glm, using the training set.
+Alpha and lambda values are tuned with 10 fold cross validation.
+   Train a randomforest model using the training set and the selected features.
+The number of trees is tuned with 10 fold cross validation.
-   Report randomforest model metrics on the testing set Score all potential TISs with the randomforest model
+   Report the randomforest model metrics on the testing set.
+   Score all potential TISs with the randomforest model.

-5) Select the most likely TIS for each annotated gene
+5) Select the most likely predicted TIS for each annotated gene.

-6) (optional) Access the predicted TIS with validated TIS from independent methods, such as N-terminal proteomics
+6) (optional) Access the predicted TIS against validated TIS from independent methods, such as N-terminal proteomics.

-7) Tidy up: delete the temporary sam file
+7) Remove temporary files.

 ## Output files